Farm fresh pastured Eggs – washed or unwashed?

 Different cultures treat egg washing in different ways – many cultures frown on washing fresh eggs…..
 So the question arises – is it best to wash the eggs after collecting them or leave them unwashed?
 The answer is, it is best to leave the egg unwashed.

 This very coating – the bloom – is also protecting the egg to get contaminated with salmonella…..
-Unwashed eggs will last at least 2-3 weeks unrefrigerated, and three months if refrigerated.
+Unwashed eggs will last at least two weeks unrefrigerated, and three months if refrigerated.

-Diet and lifestyle of a hen makes a huge difference in the quality of eggs that are produced.
-If a chicken is engaging in outdoor activities, eating grasses and insects, worms and a little bit of substituted, organic and soy free feed – those eggs are nourishing and brimming with nutrients.
-But if confined and under artificial light, not only does an egg contain little to no Vit D, those eggs have no nutrients and antioxidants that would protect the chicken and the content of the egg from disease.
+Diet and lifestyle of a duck makes a huge difference in the quality of eggs what are produced.
+Our ducks are year round engaging in outdoor activities, free roaming on the farm, eating grasses and algae from the ponds, insects, worms and a little bit of substituted, organic and soy free feed.
+Those eggs are nourishing and brimming with nutrients.